-Investigation Discovery will examine the police-involved shooting death of Victor White III in the documentary, “Sugar Town.”
+Investigation Discovery is set to examine the police-involved shooting death of Victor White III in a forthcoming documentary titled, “Sugar Town.”

 On March 3, 2014, the 22-year-old was taken into custody after he was suspected of being involved in a fight at a convenience store in New Iberia, Louisana.

 Victor was handcuffed in sitting in the back of a Louisiana State Police cruiser when he was fatally shot in the chest.

 A coroner and police report claim Victor White III fatally shot himself in the chest while his hands were cuffed behind his back.

 Sugar Town will focus on the central mystery of what might have happened to White and chronicles the family’s search for justice for their son’s suspicious death while in police custody.

 The investigation also reveals “a larger story of power, corruption and racial injustice nestled within a divided southern town, with Iberia Parish Sheriff Louis Ackal — a man shrouded in controversy — at the center,” according to the network.